divelab/DIG/dig/xgraph/XGNN/Readme.md

 This repository provides the code for our paper [XGNN: Towards Model-Level Explanations of Graph Neural Networks](https://arxiv.org/abs/2006.02587) accepted by KDD-2020.

 Our proposed XGNN algorithm aims at providing model-level explanations for Graph Neural Networks.
 To the best of our knowledge, this is the first attempt to study the model-level explanations of Graph Neural Networks.
-In this repository, we show how to explain a GCN classifier trained on MUTAG dataset.
+In this repository, we show how to explain a GCN classifier trained on the MUTAG dataset.

 # Citations